ZaraLabTeam/super-broadcaster/README.md

 If you are using **libx264** codec start with -vcodec libx264 -preset **ultrafast** this is the least stresfull preset then superfast, fast and so on until superslow, each step adds twice as much demand on the cpu

-You can stream audio to the nodejs server from the webApp and then merge it with the video stream
+You can stream audio to the nodejs server from the webApp and then merge it with the video stream by specifying audio input as **pipe:0** `-f mp3 -i pipe:0 ...` then audio will be fetched from the webApp, you may need to sync the audio and video streams with some ffmpeg configuration options
-	* using **pulse audio**: To check you input/output source use `pactl list sources | grep Name` to stream your speakers audio use the `alsa_output ... .monitor` source and `-f pulse` option
-	* using **jack** create a jack and use as an input

 ## Resources And References Used To Create This App